jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_2_ALPINE.md

 3. Install software within our conda environment

 ---

-# Intro to Alpine

-Today, we will start to learn about **High-Performance Computing** or HPC.
-HPC is a means of performing large computational tasks on supercomputers or compute clusters in a way that takes advantage of their ability to perform multiple tasks simultaneously.

-**Supercomputers** in the crudest terms are basically what happens if you glued 100's or 1000's of individual computers together.
-You end up making a giant computer with more functionality.

 The supercomputer we'll be using is **ALPINE** and it lives on CU Boulder campus.
 [ALPINE](https://www.colorado.edu/rc/alpine) is a joint venture between Colorado State University and CU Boulder and is sponsored by those institutes and by a grant from the National Science Foundation. **ALPINE** is shared between CU Boulder, Colorado State University, CU Anschutz, and RMACC (Rocky Mountain Advanced Computing Consortium, a network of >20 other academic institutions in Colorado, Arizona, Idaho, Montana, and New Mexico).